Skip to main content

 expressions:

-# pool available capacity less than 50%
+# Pool available capacity is less than 50%

-- key: "100 * ( px_pool_stats_available_bytes/ px_pool_stats_total_bytes)"
+- key: "100 * (px_pool_stats_available_bytes / px_pool_stats_total_bytes)"

 operator: Lt